 As of June 2021, Apple rolled out Apple Music’s newest (and perhaps the most exciting) upgrade — lossless audio and spatial sound using Dolby Atmos.
 And the best part is, this comes at no additional cost to the subscribers.

 Before this update, Apple Music streams AAC files at 256kbps as its highest quality.
 And, like other streaming apps, Apple Music’s audio quality used to be limited to between 64kbps, 128kbps, and 256kbps, depending on your internet connection.

 While this is generally considered an acceptable quality for casual listeners, this is far from the quality Apple’s lossless audio offers.
 For reference, check out this chart:

 |High Efficiency (automatic)||AAC||64kbps to 256kbps depending on connection quality|

 |High-Resolution Lossless||ALAC||Up to 24-bit/192 kHz|

 Aside from the lossless audio, Apple Music also partnered with Dolby Atmos to play music in a more immersive, multidimensional manner.
 This allows users to feel like they’re in the middle of the music, with the instruments played all around them, instead of just the typical left and right.

 How fast does the music load?

 If data usage is a concern for you, there are a couple of ways to make sure Apple Music isn’t recklessly eating away at your mobile data plan.
-One is by turning off the High Quality on Mobile Data option and streaming songs at lower audio quality.
-The other is by turning off the Mobile Data option altogether.
+One is by opting for High Efficiency streaming format, streaming songs at lower audio quality.
+The other is by turning off the Lossless Audio option altogether.

-To access these features on the mobile app, just tap the three dots in the upper right part of the screen and select Settings.
-Choose Mobile Data, and simply toggle the switch next to Use Mobile Data or High Quality on Mobile Data.
+To access these features on the mobile app, just tap the three dots in the upper right part of the screen, select Settings, and pick your preferred audio quality.

 How does it sound?